emagiz/emdocs/mds/microlearning/crashcourse-eventstreaming-create-your-topic.md

 ### 3.2 Register the topic on the cluster

 After you have created the topic in Create you can access the topic information of your topic with the help of the context menu on topic level.
-If you go to the Create overview of the Stream pattern you can right click on the topic itself to retrieve the topic information.
+If you go to the Create overview of the Stream pattern you can right-click on the topic itself to retrieve the topic information.

 <p align="center"><img src="../../img/microlearning/ml-create-your-topic--es-create-topic-info.png"></p>

-In the pop-up that is opened when you select the option you can see the details of your configuration.
+In the pop-up that is opened when you select the option, you can see the details of your configuration.
 This name will be used by eMagiz to register the topic on the cluster.

 <p align="center"><img src="../../img/microlearning/ml-create-your-topic--es-create-topic-info-pop-up.png"></p>

 To tell eMagiz to register the cluster navigate to Deploy -> Releases.
-In here you can open the context menu on the Create phase
+Here you can open the context menu on the Create phase

 <p align="center"><img src="../../img/microlearning/ml-create-your-topic--es-deploy-context-menu-create-phase.png"></p>

-In this context menu you have the option called Batch Update.
+In this context menu, you have the option called Batch Update.
 By selecting this option eMagiz will automatically register all new topics to your cluster.

 You can check the results of this action in the Event streaming section in Deploy by opening the Topic tab.